 A Crown corporation, we support leading thinkers who advance knowledge and solve practical development problems.
 We provide the resources, advice, and training they need to implement and share their solutions with those who need them most.
 In short, IDRC increases opportunities — and makes a real difference in people’s lives.

 Working with our development partners, we multiply the impact of our investment and bring innovations to more people in more countries around the world.
 We offer fellowships and awards to nurture a new generation of development leaders.

-Our head office is located in Ottawa, Canada, while four regional offices keep us close to our work.
-They are located in Cairo, Egypt; Montevideo, Uruguay; Nairobi, Kenya; and New Delhi, India.
+Our head office is located in Ottawa, Canada, while five regional offices keep us close to our work.
+They are located in Montevideo, Uruguay; Nairobi, Kenya; Dakar, Senegal; Amman, Jordan; and New Delhi, India.

 IDRC is governed by a board of up to 14 governors, whose chairperson reports to Parliament through the Minister of International Development.

 IDRC was established by an act of Canada’s parliament in 1970 with a mandate “to initiate, encourage, support, and conduct research into the problems of the developing regions of the world and into the means for applying and adapting scientific, technical, and other knowledge to the economic and social advancement of those regions.”